polimi-ispl/beamspace_cnn_speech_separation.github.io/docs/index.md

 # Listening tests
 Here below we report some audio examples along with the spectrogram of the signals. <br>

-For each example the setup, the mixture at the first microhone and the desired target are depicted. <br>
+For each example the setup with the numner of interferers R, the mixture at the first microhone and the desired target are depicted. <br>
 We compare the results of the proposed method with the NBDF approach and the mixture beamformer steered to 90°.

 For each setup we report the comparison between the three array configuration used in the validation.
 Hence, I=4 with d=26mm,